SimplGy/dbtr.us/contents/articles/2013-01-30_folding-van-bed/index.md

 ---
 title: Build a Folding Bed Platform in Your Van
 author: Eric
-date: 2013-01-31
+date: 2013-01-30
 template: article.jade
+thumb: 3-framing-fold-up.jpg
 ---

 I wanted to build a bed that can fold into a couch.

+I was thinking something L-shaped, with a folding section that extends to make a bed.

 <span class="more"></span>

-I wanted to build a bed that can fold into a couch.

-The couch is designed to be L-shaped, with a folding section that extends to make a bed.

 The basic frame was built using 2x2s and 2x4s.
 The vertical supports were bolted thrrough the floor of the van using lag bolts from underneath and huge fender washers.